ebouchut/ebouchut.github.io/README.md

 **Requirement**:
 - You must first [configure *GitHub Pages* for your repository](#configure-github-pages).
-- You need this *GitHub Action* script to automate things.
+- You need the [`publish.yml`](.github/workflows/publish.yml) *GitHub Action* script to automate things.

-==TODO: Describe:==
-- what the GH Action automates and how,
-- How it differs from "local" deployment.
+  You already have it if you cloned this repository.

+This method is **fully automated** and runs server-side.
+It installs everything, builds and deploys the site.
+The difference with `Publish Locally` is that it runs on GitHub servers.
+The only thing that you need to do is push the `main` branch and the magic happens.

 ```shell
 # ⓵ Configure and enable (one-time) GitHub Pages